 The contribution of the arrangements for pastoral care is excellent.
 Whether day or boarding, a pupil has a base which they can call home which provides a safe environment in which to grow."

-At the start and end of terms, there are community weekends with an expectation for all to be in school over the weekend.
+In any given term, there are a couple of community weekends with an expectation for all to be in school over the weekend.
 Other weekends are flexible where overnight Saturday night leave is more fluid and some pupils go home.
 Typically, we have over half of our boarders in on Saturday nights because so much is happening.
 There are also exeats when everyone goes home.